imAdityaSatya/HeartWise/README.md

 # HeartWise
+A user friendly application to detect heart disease

 Predicting Heart Disease with Machine Learning : a KNN Approach

-A user friendly application to predict heart disease